NaMoAr/FinancialManagement/README.md

 The output of our application would be the account of the holder's balance, account history, profit for a customized period of time, a budget planning based on checking account's balance.
 This Financial Management Application is intended to help users keep track of their money, be it in a checking or savings account.
 Upon logging in, existing users have the option to view their balnace, deposit or withdraw funds, and create a projected savings goal.
 New users will also have access to these options after creating an account.

+Desgin Patterns:

+Proxy Design Pattern:
+As an administrator I want to minimize the amount of communication needed for the application to update account history information.
+(Use a ostream proxy to store information and update the history file when the user closes the program.)

+Singleton Design Pattern:
+to Store accounts in a list that can be accessed by users and changed by admins

+Strategy Design Pattern:
+As an administrator I want to be able to save the customerList in a variety of formats. (to do this we can use the strategy design pattern to create the desired file output which would depend on what type of file constructed the list.
+This method would also be applied to the constructor who must be able to read the files to populate the list when it starts up.)

 ## Class Diagram